 Domain-Driven Design

-• Layers: DDD can be implemented in layers, where the domain model is at the center of the architecture.
+• Layers: DDD can be implemented in layers, in a hexagonal architecture, where the domain model is at the center of the architecture.
+The common layers are:

 • Presentation layer: The user interface, responsible to interact with the application or user.